IvanDerlich/to-do/README.md

     cd to-do

-  Install project's dependencies.
+  Install project's dependencies:

     npm install

-  Build the project and open the file you've just created (dist/index.html) in your default browser.
+  Build the project and open the file you've just created (dist/index.html) in your default browser:

     npm run build

-  You can also substitute the build command with to work on developer mode.
+  You can also substitute the build command with to work on developer mode:

     npm run start